geovedi/book-notes/2022/the-future-is-analog.notes.md

 - Analog's Promise
   - Analog future is defined as one that elevates the most valuable aspects of the real world.
   - Real experiences, emotions, relationships, and human existence become central.
-  - The author's aim is not to reject digital technology but to build a future where it complements analog experiences.
+  - Sax's aim is not to reject digital technology but to build a future where it complements analog experiences.
 - Exploring the Analog Future
-  - The author engaged with people worldwide to learn from their pandemic experiences.
+  - Sax engaged with people worldwide to learn from their pandemic experiences.
   - The book's chapters are organized according to a typical week, addressing work, school, shopping, culture, and more.
   - Personal experiences are shared to highlight the contrast between analog and digital during lockdown.
 - The Balance